TOP/UPDATES/FOUR PILLARS/CINEMA+TV/GAMES/MANGA+ANIME/MUSIC/WRITINGS/FAQ/LINKS

 *Shmups Wiki: A centralized, standardized repository of information on arcade shooting games.
 Lots of great information to be found, especially on strats etc. if you're lost on a particular game.

-STGランク一覧: A rank of major arcade STGs by consensus-agreed difficulty.
-Some of the entries are debatable, but this is a good resource to have an idea of the relative difficulty of the game you're interested in.
+*STGランク一覧: A rank of major arcade STGs by consensus-agreed difficulty.
+Some of the entries are debatable, but this is a good resource to have an idea of the relative difficulty of most of the major classic STGs.

 *アルカナハート3@ ウィキ: Arcana Heart 3 Wiki with combos, guides, etc.